 It turns out the concern has to do with iodine.
-Back in the 1950s, cruciferous vegetables were discovered to be potentially goitrogenic, meaning they could suppress thyroid function, in animals.
+Back in the 1950s, cruciferous vegetables were discovered to be potentially goitrogenic1, meaning they could suppress thyroid function, in animals.
 This is because the raw glucosinolates (the precise phytonutrients that are cancer-protective) might inhibit the intake of iodine, which is crucial for hormone production and normal thyroid function.

 However, studies suggesting a strong link between cruciferous vegetables and thyroid disease are limited.
 Possibly because the amount of cruciferous vegetables you would need to eat to interfere with iodine far exceeds normal consumption levels.
-In fact, the vast majority of the research shows the consumption of cruciferous vegetables will not exacerbate or cause thyroid issues.
+In fact, the vast majority of the research shows2 the consumption of cruciferous vegetables will not exacerbate or cause thyroid issues.
 So, no reason to miss out on the whole host of benefits from eating cruciferous vegetables.

 2. Brazil nuts

-To support thyroid health, try snacking on one or two Brazil nuts per day.
+To support thyroid health5, try snacking on one or two Brazil nuts per day.
 Providing 90 micrograms of selenium per nut, or 129% of the daily intake recommended by the U.S. government, Brazil nuts are the perfect food-based supplement.

 3. Sea vegetables

 Sea vegetables are rich in iodine.
-Iodine attaches to tyrosine (an amino acid) to form thyroxine.
+Iodine6 attaches to tyrosine (an amino acid) to form thyroxine.
 If you have insufficient levels of iodine, it becomes a rate-limiting step in the production of thyroid hormones and you'll inhibit your thyroid function.